-When your doctor decides that you should stop taking this medicine, the dose may be reduced slowly or the time between the doses increased over 1 to 2 weeks.
+When your doctor decides that you should stop taking this medicine, the dose may be reduced slowly or the time between the doses increased over 1 to 2 weeks (see 'Stopping Treatment').

-Tell your doctor as soon as possible if you do not feel well while you are taking paroxetine or if you have any questions or concerns.
+Tell your doctor as soon as possible if you do not feel well while you are taking paroxetine.

 If you are over 65 years of age you may have an increased chance of getting side effects.

-- feeling or being sick, dry mouth, increased or decreased appetite, wind, indigestion, constipation or diarrhoea, problems with your mouth, throat gums, tongue, lips or teeth, teeth grinding
+- gastrointestinal problems e.g. feeling or being sick, dry mouth, increased or decreased appetite, wind, indigestion, constipation or diarrhoea

 - yeast infection of the mouth

-- sleepiness, dizziness, giddiness, difficulty in getting to sleep; strange dreams
+- drowsiness, dizziness, difficulty in getting to sleep; strange dreams

 - sexual problems